 So let’s answer some of the most Frequently asked questions regarding date night in marriage.

-- And finally, make a plan to have regular date nights!
+- Make a plan to have regular date nights!

 These are NOT what couples do on a date night